Aleksander-Sz/Remarket_SE2/README.md

-    /changeRole/{id} [POST] - updates the role of a user /changeProfile/{id} [POST] - updates the user profile, attributes: NewUsername, NewDescription, NewPhotoId, NewPassword /orders [GET] - gets a list of the orders based on sellerId or buyerId
+    /changeRole/{id} [POST] - updates the role of a user /changeProfile/{id} [POST] - updates the user profile, attributes: NewUsername, NewDescription, NewPhotoId, NewPassword /orders [GET] - gets a list of the orders based on sellerId or buyerId /createOrder [POST] - creates a new order, with SellerId, ShipTo, Description and PaymentId